TYO - SAN

 The average price of all round-trip flights from Tokyo to San Diego clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Tokyo to San Diego, look for departures on Fridays and avoid leaving on a Sunday, as it's usually the priciest day.
+If you are looking for a flight deal from Tokyo to San Diego, look for departures on Wednesdays and avoid leaving on a Sunday, as it's usually the priciest day.
 When flying back from San Diego, Tuesday is the cheapest day to fly and Friday is the most expensive.

 Can I save money by flying with a layover from Tokyo to San Diego?